SamhithaN/Global-Carbon-Emissions/README.md

-# Exploratory Data and Visualization Final Project
+# Exploratory Data Analysis and Visualization Final Project

 Data Analysis and Visualization of Global Carbon Emissions